CRI-AT/Ghost-Cli/README.md

 ```

 ## Usage
-- Run the main file of project with python
+Run the main file of project with python.
 ```
 $ python major.py
 ```